KevinKrumbiegel/check_gitlab/README.md

   * `--check-shared-state` = Enable checking shared state status

 ## Background
-The check_gitlab script queries the JSON-API endpoint of a GitLab server using the "Liveness" feature.
+The check_gitlab script queries the JSON-API endpoint of a GitLab server using the "Readiness" feature.
 By now it checks whether the status of all specified modules is "ok".
 In case the status is not okay, a cricital condition will be reported.
 If an exception occurs or the check is executed with bad parameter configuration, an unknown condition will be reported.